TahaMunir2/RISC-V-RV32IM-FPGA/individual_statements/Kerem_Teker.md

    - Signed/unsigned division and remainder with RISC‑V corner cases (divide‑by‑zero, `-2^31 / -1`).
 3. Extend control decode for `opcode == OPC_OP` and `funct7 == 7'b0000001`, mapping `(funct3, funct7)` → `ALUCtrl` while leaving all R‑type control signals unchanged.

-Everything else in the CPU (pipeline registers, hazard unit, branch logic, memories) is unchanged — they see M instructions as standard R‑type ALU ops that take longer to compute.
+Everything else in the CPU is unchanged — they see M instructions as standard R‑type ALU ops that take longer to compute.
 Integration was hence modular and local to ALU/control unit modules.
 Behaviour matches the RISC‑V spec, including all specified corner cases.

 ## 5. ALU test cases (selected assortment)